TheFox/phpchat/README.md

 # PHPChat
 A decentralized, peer-to-peer, encrypted chat in PHP.

+## Why this project?
+Because we need to encrypt and secure the Internet.
+The Internet is broken and we need to fix it.
+Thanks people like [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden) we know today that the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) (and also other [intelligence agencies](https://en.wikipedia.org/wiki/Intelligence_agency) too) operates a [global surveillance](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) on citizens.
+We can't loose our right of freedom, our right of privacy to centralized governmental authorities.
+Now it's our move.
+It's time to fight back!

+I also like the [Bitmessage](https://bitmessage.org) project.
+But building thinks by myself feels like I can contribute to the Internet.
+And coding this with PHP because it's an easy-to-learn programming language and every one can [contribute](#contribute) to this project.

 ## Features
 - [Peer-to-peer](http://en.wikipedia.org/wiki/Peer-to-peer) instant messaging.
 - Decentralized: See [DHT](http://en.wikipedia.org/wiki/Distributed_hash_table) and [Kademlia](http://en.wikipedia.org/wiki/Kademlia).